 All teachers in Alton will receive a summative evaluation score in one of these four categories: "Unsatisfactory," "Needs Improvement," "Proficient," and "Excellent."
-Tenured teachers who have received "Proficient" or "Excellent" ratings will also have the option of requesting an End-of-Year Conference during the first year of the two year evaluation cycle.
+Tenured teachers who have received "Proficient" or "Excellent" ratings will also have the option of requesting an End-of-Year Conference during the first two years of the three year evaluation cycle.
 This conference can be either teacher or administratively driven and may be used to reflect on growth, discuss student growth/data, collect evidence in the clusters, or address any concerns regarding summative ratings.